This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 Signs of too much light on aquarium plants

 When stem plants reach the top of your aquarium, the tips can turn red.
-Aquarium plants turning red is a sign of access light, but it won’t necessarily harm your plants.
+Aquarium plants turning red is a sign of access light (tip, here is a list of plants that are supposed to be red!), but it won’t necessarily harm your plants.

 Instead think of it this way, if you drive up the amount of lights your plants get, they want to grow faster.
 If the amount of nutrients and CO2 in your aquarium water can’t keep up, your plants will start to show signs of this imbalance.
 Examples are leaves dying off.